aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 :::
 ::::

-[TODO Logically, it makes sense to put all of the next steps as a single step.]

 As mentioned in the previous step, we will not longer be able to use the GSIs that were used for the plaintext Employee Portal Service.